MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/add-bot.md

 * `botId`: The ID of the bot you created setting up your project.
 (Stored in `{botId0}`, you can find the actual ID in `Development.env`.)
 * `scopes`: Specifies if your bot is available in `personal`, `groupchat`, or `team` (i.e., channel) contexts.
 * `commands`: Available commands users can send to your bot.
-* `title`: A bot command name users see in the Teams client.
+* `title`: Bot command name that displays in the Teams client.
 * `description`: A short description or example of the syntax and arguments to help users understand what a bot command does.

 ### App scaffolding